Where-abouts of recently graduated students from our program (listed here in reverse chronological order, most recently graduated first)

 Outside of school, Eric has organized and participated in several intramural sports with the department’s team Tenacious DNA including flag football, softball, and volleyball.
 He also plays for the University of Colorado’s flag football team in Capitol Alumni Network league.
 Eric enjoys reading, cooking, photography, running, camping, and hiking with his 4 year old yellow lab, Belle.

-Eric successfully defended his PhD dissertation in December of 2012 and is now continuing in Professor Mann's lab at Georgetown University as a post-doctoral fellow.
+Eric successfully defended his PhD dissertation in December of 2012 and is now continuing in Professor Mann's lab at Georgetown University as an Assistant Research Professor.

 Chris graduated from Frostburg State University in spring of 2006, and started in the Department of Biology Program at Georgetown in the Fall of 2006.
 He works in Dr. Heidi Elmendorf's lab and is interested in understanding methods of gene regulation in the intestinal parasite Giardia lamblia.
 He received the Healy Fellowship (2006-2011) and also was named an ASM Robert D. Watkins Research Fellow (2008-2011).